Hyperspectral Smoke Segmentation via Mixture of Prototypes: Methodology

 \textbf{Implementation.}

-\textbf{Dual-Level Router Architecture.} As illustrated in Figure~\ref{fig:mop_pipeline}, the dual-level router consists of two sequential stages: Proto-Router and Feature-Router, each addressing distinct optimization challenges.
-Our dual-level router processes individual branch features $\bm{X}_{\text{indi}}$ through a two-stage routing mechanism that adaptively weights both prototypes and spectral bands.
-To clearly illustrate the dual-level routing process, we describe the operations for a single pixel feature $\bm{x}_{\text{indi}} \in \mathbb{R}^{D}$.
+\textbf{Dual-Stage Router Architecture.} As illustrated in Figure~\ref{fig:mop_pipeline}, the DSR consists of two sequential stages: the prototype router (P-Router) and the feature router (F-Router), each addressing distinct optimization challenges.

-\textbf{Stage 1: Prototype Router.} The prototype router operates at the band level to adaptively aggregate multiple prototypes into a single representative prototype for each class when $K > 1$ prototypes exist per band.
-For each spectral band $b$, it processes band-specific features and corresponding prototype candidates:
+\textbf{Stage 1: Prototype Router (P-Router).} The P-Router operates at the band level to adaptively aggregate the $K$ prototypes per class into a single representative prototype for each band.
+For each spectral band $\ell$, the pixel feature $\bm{x}_{n}^{(\ell)} \in \mathbb{R}^{D/d}$ is concatenated with all prototypes of that band along the feature dimension, and passed through a $1\times 1$ convolution layer followed by Softmax normalization to obtain the weight vector: